 Also document questions that you’ll ask – more about that in a minute.

 The Phone/Video Interview

-When you receive a request for a phone or video interview, provide numerous timeslots when you’ll be available and inquire who is on the search committee; then, research the committee members’ backgrounds.
+When you receive a request for a phone or video interview, in addition to providing times when you’ll be available, inquire who is on the search committee, and then research the committee members’ backgrounds.

-Some quick pointers (you’ll find many more tips on job sites):
+Some additional quick pointers (you’ll find many more tips on job sites):

-- Rehearse the language you’ll use.
-If you’re a novice, conduct a mock interview with a mentor.
+- Rehearse articulating your talking points.
+You might practice with a recorder and then conduct a mock interview with a mentor.

-- During your interview, have your talking points in front of you, speak succinctly & articulately, and jot notes as questions are asked over the phone.
+- During your interview, have your talking points in front of you, speak succinctly and articulately; during phone interviews, jot notes as needed.